dnagir/pakunok/README.md

 _Pakunok_ contains a set of prepackaged assets that you can easily include into your Rails 3.1 application (using assets pipeline).

-The list of the assets included (you can reference then using the name below prefixed with `pakunok/`:
+The list of the assets included (reference those prefixed with `pakunok/`):

 - jquery (defaults to 1.6.2)
   - jquery/jquery-1.6.2